 This is the Options and Curriculum Handbook which contains information about the exciting courses on offer to you in Years 10 and 11.
 Make sure you read it carefully.
 Some subjects are so important for your general education that everyone has to study them up to 16 years of age as part of the National Curriculum - these are called the Core Subjects.
+Some subjects are important to give you a range of options for your future.
+These are the subjects that make up the English Baccalaureate and are a must for students who are capable of achieving them at grade 5 and above.
 We believe you will do your best if you are also studying subjects that are important to you.
 That is why we have created an options process which gives you the flexibility to choose subjects that meet your needs, abilities and interests - these subjects are your Option Subjects.